'Mike Borrowed My Credibility And Abused It': Fired Bloomberg Campaign Workers Speak

 But now much of that army of field staff is out of work, having been laid off by the Bloomberg campaign and struggling to recover while hiring has slowed down as the nation grapples with the coronavirus pandemic.
 They are also speaking out publicly about what they say were false promises made by Bloomberg's campaign.

-Matthew Jeweler, who worked as a regional organizing director and Colorado digital director, gave up an IT job he'd had for 10 years to join Bloomberg's campaign, hoping to make a career pivot.
+Matthew Jeweler, who worked as a regional organizing director and Colorado digital director, gave up an IT job he had had for 10 years to join Bloomberg's campaign, hoping to make a career pivot.

 During the interview process, he said he confirmed repeatedly that the job would last through November.